Author: Charlotte Perkins Gilman

 First Published: January 1892

-Genres: Classic Literature, Feminist Fiction, Literary Fiction, Mental Health Fiction
+Genres: Classics, Feminist Fiction, Literary Fiction, Mental Health Fiction

 Source: Prime Reading, Public Domain